Thegreatsura/tldreply-bot/README.md

 ## Security

-- API keys are encrypted using AES-256-CBC
+- **API keys**: Encrypted using AES-256-CBC with PBKDF2 key derivation
-- Each group uses its own isolated API key
+- **Isolated keys**: Each group uses its own isolated API key
-- No API keys are stored in plain text
+- **No plain text**: API keys are never stored in plain text
-- All database connections use SSL in production
+- **SSL connections**: All database connections use SSL in production
+- **SQL Injection Protection**: All database queries use parameterized statements
+  - User messages containing SQL strings are safely stored as text data
+  - SQL commands in messages are never executed
+  - Example: A message like `"'; DROP TABLE messages; --"` will be stored as text, not executed
+- **Input Validation**: Timeframe inputs are validated and limited (max 7 days)
+- **Rate Limiting**: Commands are rate-limited to prevent abuse

 ## Contributing